 or less, the weight tends to buckle the cover after a while.
 So you’re looking at a $30+ price rather than $20, and the book needs to be that much more valuable than the competition to stand the

 higher price.
-Books in color throughout, or with CDs, or both, are generally printed in the Far East rather than the USA or UK.
+Books in colour throughout, or with CDs, or both, are generally printed in the Far East rather than the USA or UK.
 Several months need to be added to the production schedule.
-Print runs
+Print-runs

-need to be high, reprints are difficult, you really need to have sold 10,000–20,000+ books already to make it all worthwhile.
-Regretfully we can not distribute CDs separately for you – the
+need to be high and reprints are difficult; you really need to have sold 10,000–20,000+ books already to make it all worthwhile.
+Regretfully, we can not distribute CDs separately for you – the

 warehouse does not handle them.

-Audiobooks:At present we do not publish them, but they are currently rising in popularity and increasing their percentage share of the market year on year, so
+Audiobooks:At present, we do not publish them; however, they are currently rising in popularity and increasing their percentage share of the market year on year, so

 selling in the high thousands.
-You can produce one yourself it you want to, up to Audible’s standards, with a free audio-editing program called Audacity.
+You can produce one yourself if you want to, up to Audible’s standards, with a free audio-editing program called Audacity.
 Or you can record one yourself

 someone record an audiobook for you, one of our authors in the JHP family, Rafe Beckley, is an actor, narrator and audiobook producer.
 Rafe offers special discounted rates for any author from a

 AUTHOR SERVICES: AUDIOBOOKS for his contact details and a more detailed breakdown of

 the process and the current industry.